Cybercrime , Fraud Management & Cybercrime , Ransomware

 The Ransomware Files, Ep.
-10: Dr. Ransomware, Part 2A Cardiologist Is Accused of Ransomware.
-Is He the Victim?
+10: Dr. Ransomware, Part 2A Cardiologist Stands Accused of Being a Ransomware Kingpin.
+But Is He the Victim?

 Is a practicing cardiologist living in Venezuela also a ransomware mastermind?
 If U.S. prosecutors are to be believed, Moises Luis Zagala Gonzalez is a cybercriminal polymath.